microsoft/botframework-cli/packages/qnamaker/README.md

                                          Defaults to current logged in user alias

   --endpoint=endpoint                    Qnamaker authoring endpoint for publishing

+  -f, --force                            [default: false] If --out flag is provided with the path to an existing file, overwrites that file

+  --log                                  [default: false] Write out log messages to console

   --schema=schema                        Defines $schema for generated .dialog files